 The Bible speaks to us with the authority of God himself.
 We seek to understand, love, follow, obey, surrender, and submit to God's Word-both Jesus Christ, the living Word of God, and the Scriptures, the written Word of God, which bear true and faithful witness to Jesus Christ.
+Holy Scripture is the triune God's revealed Word, the church's only infallible rule of faith and life.

-We believe the ongoing revelation of the Holy Spirit will always be consistent with Scripture.
+We believe the ongoing illuminating work of the Holy Spirit will always be consistent with Scripture.
 "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work" (2 Timothy 3:16-17).